-As a branch of a foreign entity, Head Office is the primary equity capital provider to the Branch, and this is done via Head Office's own retained earnings and capital issuance.
-Capital generated by the Branch in excess of planned requirements is returned to Head Office by way of repatriations.
+As a branch of a foreign entity, Head Office is the primary equity capital provider to the Branch, and this is done via the Head Office's own retained earnings and capital issuance.
+Capital generated by the Branch in excess of planned requirements is returned to the Head Office by way of repatriations.

 The Branch is required to maintain sufficient Capital Funds by the local regulator, Brunei Darussalam Central Bank (BDCB), to ensure that the relevant regulatory limits as set out in the Brunei Banking Order are complied with.
 Capital Funds, as defined under by BDCB, is used for the purpose of the above compliance.
 Besides the Capital Funds requirements, the Branch is also required to set aside the minimum level of eligible assets in Brunei in proportion to its protected deposit liabilities pursuant to the local regulatory requirements.
-The Branch has complied with the abovementioned regulatory requirements during the period.
+The Branch has complied with the abovementioned regulatory requirements during the years ended 31 December 2022 and 2021.
+As at 31 December 2022, the capital adequacy ratio of the Branch is 31.89% (2021 - 33.86%).